 Due to breaches of air quality rules, the operation of the Maritsa 3 coal-fired power plant has been suspended.
 It will remain closed until it meets the norms and standards, the government said.
 It made the move at a critical time – Bulgaria could close all coal-fired power plants in the country for exceeding EU standards.

 Officials temporarily shut down thermal power plant (TPP) Maritsa 3 in Dimitrovgrad due to violations of air pollution norms for sulfur dioxide.
-Minister of Environment and Water Rositsa Karamfilova and Minister of Energy Rosen Hristov announced the urgent move.
+Minister of Environment and Water Rositsa Karamfilova and Minister of Energy Rossen Hristov announced the urgent move.

 The automatic measuring station in Dimitrovgrad has recorded breaches of SO2 levels eight times in less than 12 hours.